incisrdg/BB510-610_fall_2025/README.md

 👀 Here is an overview of the next 14 weeks:

-BB510/610 - Computational Structural Biology - Faşş 2025
+BB510/610 - Computational Structural Biology - Fall 2025
 ================

 <table>